Tharungowda23/VisonaryCoders_54/README.md

 ## 🎯 Key Features

 - 🔍 Search for medicines by name
-- 📷 Upload prescription image (simulated OCR detection)
+- 📷 Upload prescription image
 - 📍 Detect user’s current location using GPS
 - 🏪 Show nearby pharmacies on a **map** using Leaflet
 - 💸 Compare medicine **prices** across stores